System Restore Windows 10 from boot when error arises

 3. Start the crashed computer with the bootable device, you may need to change the boot priority in the BIOS/UEFI.

 4. Choose Restore and manually select the image file you created in that working PC to get started.

 5. Check the option of Universal Restore in Operation Summary page, which is specially designed to restore system to dissimilar hardware, so that your computer can start up after recovery.
 Then click Start Restore.

 When your computer crashes and fails to start up properly, you can use System Restore from boot in Windows 10/8/7 to bring it back to an earlier date.
-But the process is relatively complicated and unfriendly to users who don’t have a repair disc or installation disc.
+But the process is relatively complicated especially for users who don’t have a repair disc or installation disc.

-As an easier alternative, AOMEI Backupper enables you to create system image with flexible options, and restore it quickly when needed.
-You can even create a bootable media to start up unbootable computer, restore system to dissimilar hardware, or boot multiple computers within LAN through network.
+As an easier alternative to system restore Windows 10 from boot or in Windows, AOMEI Backupper enables you to create create bootable media and system image with flexible options.
+You can even to start up unbootable computer, restore system to dissimilar hardware, or network boot multiple computers within LAN.